schrotie/quary/demo/todoRedux/README.md

 ```

 ### src/dom/filter.mjs
 The alphabetically next component is the filter radio-like thingy at the bottom that lets you filter what the list of TODO's displays.
-From here on I'll just explain how things work and won't go into web component basics or ShadowQuery specifics.
+From here on I'll just explain how things work and won't go into web component basics or Quary specifics.
 ```js
 const template = `
 	<label>Show:</label>